Meet Yumna, the three-year-old who loves dancing, singing and posing for pictures

 “During that time, we were told that she might lose her left kidney, but luckily that didn’t happen because the surgeon was amazing.
 She managed to scrape off all the tumour off her vessel without damaging her vessel or her kidney.”

-Before this surgery, Yumna had keyhole surgery to harvest her ovaries.
+Before this surgery, Yumna had keyhole surgery to remove and preserve her ovaries.
 Yumna’s consultant had previously mentioned to Salma that this could be an option for Yumna – because high-dose chemotherapy can affect fertility.

 “I said yes,” said Salma.